muntasimulhaque/muntasimulhaque.github.io/_posts/2025-05-12-cons-of-single-plaintext-file.md

 I love the idea of plain text note taking and prefer it over proprietary formats because plain text notes are future-proof.
 They are sure to be supported on any device at any point in the future.
 But I can't say the same for the proprietary formats.

-The plain text note taking is great, but the use of a single plain text file for all your notes may not be so.
-Especially not for those who thrive on proper organizations and structures of their notes.
+Plain text note taking is great, but the use of a single plain text file for all your notes may not work for you.
+Especially if you thrive on proper organizations and structures of notes.

 Don't get me wrong.
 I love simplicity.
 That's my first priority for note taking and others.
 But I also know that trying to make a system too simple can make it rather complex.